 Tested Code that contains external calls

-This is part of a Set of Overriding Requirement for [S] Use Check-Effects-Interaction, and for [M] Protect External Calls.
+This is part of a Set of Overriding Requirements for [S] Use Check-Effects-Interaction, and for [M] Protect External Calls.

 [Q] Verify tx.origin